HStockerSOI/slate/source/includes/swagger_roster_post.md

 ```
 <h3 id="CAQH-ProView-RosterAPI-RosterPOST-staging-data-parameter">Parameters</h3>

-  The status endpoint will take the Product of `PV`.
+  The status endpoint will take the Product of `PV` or `DA`, depending on if you are on ProView or DirectAssure.
 The data should be passed in to the [parameters](#query-parameters) of the request.

-<h3 id="CAQH-ProView-RosterAPI-RosterPOST-staging-data-body">Body</h3>

-  The ProView roster add endpoint takes in a specific object as its json body.
-You can find this object and how to compose it in the [schemas section](#tocSaddrequest).
-The data should be passed in to the [request body](#request-body) of the request.

 <h2 id="CAQH-ProView-RosterAPI-RosterPOST-api-definition"> POST /Roster</h2>